BlackBoxe/kopimi-altar-tools/README.md

 CONFIG_PACKAGE_kmod-usb-serial-ftdi=y
 CONFIG_PACKAGE_kmod-usb-storage=y
 CONFIG_PACKAGE_kmod-usb2=y
+CONFIG_PACKAGE_kmod-usb2=y
+CONFIG_PACKAGE_rsync=y
+CONFIG_PACKAGE_samba36-server=y
+CONFIG_PACKAGE_sox=y
 ```

 Installation
 ------------

-1. Copy the build image to the µSD
+* Copy the build image to the µSD
 ```
 dd if=bin/sunxi/openwrt-sunxi-A10-OLinuXino-Lime-sdcard-vfat-ext4.img of=/dev/sdX
 ```

-2. Sync, eject the µSD
+* Sync, eject the µSD

-3. Create a 3rd partion on the µSD with your favorite tool
+* Create a 3rd partion on the µSD with your favorite tool

-4. Format it to ext4 with a label of your choice
+* Format it to ext4 with a label of your choice
 ```
 mkfs.ext4 -L KOPIMI-DATA /dev/sdX3
 ```

-5. Mount it
+* Mount it
 ```
 mkdir /media/KOPIMI-DATA
 mount /dev/sdX3 /media/KOPIMI-DATA
 ```

-6. Populate with the code
+* Populate with the code
 ```
 rsync -a ./kopimi-altar-tools/ /media/KOPIMI-DATA/
 ```